ZaRk90s/dotfiles/README.md

 ---

+#### AFTER INSTALLATION PLEASE READ THE FOLLOWING

+ALL THE FILES IN THIS REPOSITORY MAYBE CAN BE MODIFIED BY ME.
+BECAUSE I'M DOING TEST ALL THE TIME.

 This is a repository for my NixOS configuration.
 You can clone it and use it as a base for your own configuration.
 I not recommend you to do this, because you don't will learn, I recommend you to take some ideas for your configuration.

 My configuration is oriented to my needs (Hacking and Programming).
 I told you this to take it account.